Niraj-Amatya/Niraj-Amatya.github.io/README.md

   Three versions of the website have been produced and saved on different branches in Github.
 These versions are:

   - 'master' branch with the base version
 - 'Navbar' created in the seperate branch and merged to master branch
+  - 'background-color' in the seperate branch created with different color.

   ​